AeroFarms built 48 towers in Pittsylvania County, each 4.5-stories high, to grow microgreens indoors

 Harvesting was followed by delivery to customers on Wednesday/Thursday every week, except for a one-week break over Christmas.
 Customers could sign up for a full season of deliveries, or as little as just one delivery.
 Prices in 2023 ranged from $40-50/week.

-Area2Farms advertises the benefits of reducing the distance food has to travel ("food miles"):9
+Area2Farms advertises the benefits of reducing the distance food has to travel ("food miles"):10

 However, the electrical costs to grow plants indoors were high and traditional low-cost greenhouse operations competed against indoor farming operations.
 A series of the early vertical farming companies went out of business or lost most of their market value within several years after the COVID-19 pandemic.

-One observer noted in 2023 that light-emitting diodes (LEDs) were energy-efficient, but the massive number of LED's in a vertical farm still required an excessive amount of total electricity:10
+One observer noted in 2023 that light-emitting diodes (LEDs) were energy-efficient, but the massive number of LED's in a vertical farm still required an excessive amount of total electricity:11

 Better Future Farms calculated that its 61-acre greenhouse facility in Louisa County could compete successfully with indoor vertical farms, in part because sunlight was free.
-By using a greenhouse to control environmental conditions, the company expected to improve the yield in its lettuce farming by 10-20 times compared to traditional outdoor operations.
+By using a greenhouse to control environmental conditions in a high-tech hydroponic production facility, the company expected to improve the yield in its lettuce farming by 10-20 times compared to traditional outdoor operations.
 Louisa County provided a $200,000 grant to attract Better Future Farms, and the state provided an additional $200,000.

 Other than high-value marijuana, crops most suited to indoor growing include leafy greens such as arugula, tomatoes, and strawberries.
 They are sensitive to peaks of high temperatures, and the quality of those products is improved if shipped just short distances to reach customers quickly.